iAtrey/Interactive-Bank-Application/README.md

 Amount to be deposited to the account

-Allow an existing customer of the bank to
+2. Allows an existing customer of the bank to

 Check their bank balance